 Coiled Tubing for Catheters & Other Medical Devices

-Thin wall plastic tubing can be reinforced with metal or polymer coil to provide kink resistance and crush resistance.
+Thin wall catheter tubing can be reinforced with metal or polymer coil to provide kink resistance and crush resistant benefits.
+Coil reinforced tubing uses an internal helical coil spring and includes an elongated tubular outer wall.
+It is engineered to eliminate kinking or collapsing, while still maintaining flexibility.
 DUKE Extrusion’s coiled tubing is ideal for catheters and other medical devices where tubing performance is critical.
-Coil materials and coil design can be optimized for particular applications, depending on product requirements.
-The various options that can be specified include:
+Coil reinforced tubing materials and coil design can be optimized for certain applications, depending on product requirement specifications.
+The numerous options that can be specified include:

 - Flat ribbon or round